CMU-15-239/BWTSmartphone/README.md

-BWT + Smartphone: Student app
+BWT + Smartphone: Student App
 ===============================================================================
 ***All the crunchy goodness of the BWT, without the wall socket.***